-Awards for Excellence in Research and Scholarship
+Awards for Excellence in Research, Scholarship or Creative Activity

-The University of Houston Awards for Excellence Awards in Research and Scholarship carry cash prizes of \$5,000 and are granted annually to two faculty members in each of the following categories:
+The University of Houston Awards for Excellence in Research, Scholarship or Creative Activity carry cash prizes of \$8,000 and are granted annually to two faculty members in each of the following categories:

 Full Professor: Candidate will have compiled a substantial continuing record of outstanding research, scholarship, or creative activities.
 Nominees for this award must have achieved preeminence in their field.
-At the time of nomination, an individual must have at least five (5) years service at the University of Houston.
+At the time of nomination, an individual must have at least five (5) years of service at the University of Houston.

 Associate Professor: Candidate will have established a growing record of outstanding research, scholarship, or creative contributions, and will be at the point of emerging leadership in their field.
-At the time of nomination, an individual must have at least three (3) years service at the University of Houston.
+At the time of nomination, an individual must have at least three (3) years of service at the University of Houston.

 Assistant Professor: Candidate will have demonstrated great potential in research, scholarship, or creative endeavors by virtue of the exceptional quality of their early contributions.
+At the time of nomination, an individual must have at least two (2) years of service at the University of Houston.

-An individual can receive an award only once at each faculty rank.
+An individual can receive an award only once at each faculty rank and no more than one award every three years.